- About Us

 Photos courtesy of Jaime Alvarez

 In 1976, then-Science Center President Dr. Randall Whaley envisioned a program that explored and promoted the relationship between art and science.
-The first “Art in Science” exhibit was a collaborative project involving the Philadelphia College of Textiles and Science (now Philadelphia University) and the Philadelphia Art Alliance.
-Three artists were selected for a week-long residency at the Philadelphia College of Textiles and Science, and their work was exhibited at the Philadelphia Art Alliance in 1977.
+The first “Art in Science” exhibit was a collaborative project involving the Philadelphia Art Alliance and the Philadelphia College of Textiles and Science (later known as Philadelphia University and now part of Thomas Jefferson University) .
+Three artists were selected for a week-long residency at the Philadelphia College of Textiles and Science.
+Their work was exhibited at the Philadelphia Art Alliance in 1977.

-In 1981, R. Buckminster Fuller, a World Fellow in Residence at the Science Center, was featured in an exhibition at what was then called the University City Science Center Gallery located at 3624 Market Street.
+In 1981, R. Buckminster Fuller, a World Fellow in Residence at the Science Center, exhibited at what was then called the University City Science Center Gallery.
 The show included his early drawings, 4D and dymaxion ideas and his latest invention, the dymaxion bookcase.

-The success of these early exhibitions and the gallery’s relationship to the Science Center paved the way for what has become EKG’s primary focus on exploring the intersection between art, science and technology.
-To date, EKG has supported over 3,500 local, national and international artists through solo and group exhibitions and offers a dynamic program and events calendar that is free and open to the public.
+The success of these early exhibitions and the connection to the Science Center paved the way for EKG’s primary focus on exploring the intersection between art, science and technology.
+To date, EKG has supported over 3,500 local, national and international artists through solo and group exhibitions.
+The gallery offers a dynamic program and events calendar that is free and open to the public.